ivandevp/Book/chapter-3.md

 ## The Authentication routes

 First thing we need to do is create a couple routes, one we already have is home, this is where the user will sign up.
 The other two are login and logout.
+In app.js let's add the following:

 ```javascript
 app.get('/', routes.home);